ioccc-src/winner/next/guidelines.md

 > not possibly comment!  :-)  Nevertheless, you are neither prohibited, nor are<br>
 > you fully required to determine that this or the previous sentence is either false<br>
 > and/or perhaps misleading.
 Therefore, it might be wise for you to not fail to<br>
-> consider to do so, accordingly.
+> consider to not do so, accordingly.
 Thank you very much.

 Any complaints about the above _guideline_ could be addressed to the Speaker of the House of Commons, or to the speaker of your national